zhaoxinf/zhaoxinf.github.io/_pages/about.md

 News!
 ======
+*  April/7/2024,  Excited to annouce that 5 papers are accepted to ICMR 2024.
-*  March22/2024,  Congrats to Han Sun for his first paper being accepted to IEEE Transactions on Instrumentation & Measurement.
+*  March/22/2024,  Congrats to Han Sun for his first paper being accepted to IEEE Transactions on Instrumentation & Measurement.
 *  Feb/27/2024,  Glad to annouce that SyncTalk is accepted to CVPR 2024 main track.
 *  Dec/9/2023,  Our recent paper Everything2Motion is accepted to AAAI 2024 main track and the paper FurPE is accepted to AAAI 2024 workshop.
 Congrats to all authors.
 *  Nov/17/2023,  Congrats to Yixing Lu for his first paper being accepted to International Conference on Multimedia Modeling